bramfoo/blinkenlights/README.md

 ## To Do
 * Optimisations
   * Keep active list of nodes with value 4 so not all nodes need to be checked
   * Use divide & conquer approach for checking for mouseclicks

+## Alternative version

+There is an (incomplete) JavaScript/jQuery version available in ``src/main/javascript/``.
+To run it, simply open the ``index.html`` file in your browser.

 ## Links